 Supervised Visitation Monitor Intern

-- Supervised Visitation Monitor/Intern will demonstrate the value of effective volunteer engagement and attract additional volunteers that can help build Family Tree’s capacity.
+• Supervised Visitation Intern will demonstrate the value of effective volunteer engagement.

-- This role will help Karlis Family Center and Sungate staff to fulfill strategic priorities.
+• This role will help Karlis Family Center staff fulfill strategic priorities.

 Training & Support

-Supervised Visitation Monitor/Intern is expected to be available for six months.
-The weekly commitment is four hours.
-Daytime and evening shifts are available.
+The Supervised Visitation Intern is expected to be available for four to six months.
+The weekly commitment is ten hours.
+Evening and weekend shifts are needed.

-- Completion of volunteer orientation and background check.
+• Completion of volunteer/intern orientation and background check.

-- Sufficient knowledge of conditions that require supervised visitations, i.e. physical or sexual abuse, neglect, chemical dependency, and/or mental illness.
+• Sufficient knowledge of conditions that require supervised visitations: domestic violence, child abuse, child neglect, chemical dependency and/or mental illness.

-- The volunteer will act in a non-discriminatory manner toward all clients, regardless of age, sex, race, national origin, religion, physical handicap, political affiliations, social or economic status, affliction preference, or sexual orientation.
+• The intern will act in a non-discriminatory manner toward all clients, regardless of age, sex, race, national origin, religion, physical handicap, political affiliations, social or economic status, affliction preference or sexual orientation.

-- Becoming part of the Family Tree team, providing solutions for families in crisis to become safe, strong and self-reliant.
+• Becoming part of the Family Tree team, and providing solutions for families in crisis to become safe, strong and self-reliant.